AbdullahAbukalaf/todo-cli/README.md

 ```

 ## 🧠 Data Structures Highlights
-- Undo system implemented using a stack of reverse operations (LIFO).
+- Undo system implemented using a stack of reverse operations.
+- Top priority using heap